Manticore Games raises $100M for user-generated games in the ‘multiverse’

 Helping creators

-But Manticore Games itself doesn’t make games.
+But Manticore itself doesn’t make games.
 It just helps its creators do so.

 “We provide the infrastructure and economic system and the tools for collaboration,” Descamps said.